rjw1/mcollective-docs/introduction/terminology.md

 ### Registration
 Servers can send regular messages to an agent called *registration*.
-The code that sends the registration messages are plugins of the type *MCollective::Registration*
+The code that sends the registration messages are plugins of the type *MCollective::Registration*.
+See [Registration].

 ### Security
 A plugin of the type *MCollective::Security* that takes care of encryption, authentication